Holly Wren Spaulding

 Education: I studied creative writing and book-publishing and editing at the University of Michigan, Trinity College (Dublin, Ireland) and Interlochen Arts Academy.
-My articles, essays and poems have appeared widely, most recently Michigan Quarterly Review, Witness, Reed Magazine, Scintilla, Dunes Review and Wake.
+My articles, essays and poems have appeared widely, most recently Michigan Quarterly Review, The Nation, Witness, Reed Magazine, Scintilla, Dunes Review and Wake.

 Selected Awards and Recognition: